fredericbonnet/helena/docs/src/helena-dialect/ensembles.spec.md

 #### Control flow

-If the body returns a result code then it should be propagated properly by the command.
+If the body returns a result code other than `OK` then it should be propagated properly by the command.

 - `return`